We're creating affordable housing for renters while helping local older adults and communities.

 Have questions?
 Contact us:Housing Innovation Lab

 Why are we doing this?

-Seniors are the fastest-growing part of Boston’s population according to our Housing a Changing City: Boston 2030 report.
-The AARP also reports that nearly ninety percent of older homeowners want to stay in their homes.
+Seniors are the fastest-growing part of Boston’s population.
+That's according to our Housing a Changing City: Boston 2030 report.
+The AARP also reports that nearly 90% of older homeowners want to stay in their homes.
 But, they face challenges, including:

 - social isolation